weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 {
-    "name": "string",                     // The name of the property "description": "string",              // A description for your reference "dataType": [                         // The data type of the object as described above, When creating cross references, a property can have multiple dataTypes
+    "name": "string",                     // The name of the property "description": "string",              // A description for your reference "dataType": [                         // The data type of the object as described above.
+When creating cross-references, a property can have multiple dataTypes.
     "string"
     ],
     "tokenization": "word",               // Split field contents into word-tokens when indexing into the inverted index.
 See Property Tokenization below for more detail.
-    "moduleConfig": {                     // module specific settings
+    "moduleConfig": {                     // Module-specific settings
       "text2vec-contextionary": {
-          "skip": true,                     // if true, the whole property will NOT be included in vectorization. default is false, meaning that the object will be NOT be skipped
+          "skip": true,                     // If true, the whole property will NOT be included in vectorization.
+Default is false, meaning that the object will be NOT be skipped.
-          "vectorizePropertyName": true,    // whether name of the property is used in the calculation for the vector position of data objects. default is false
+          "vectorizePropertyName": true,    // Whether the name of the property is used in the calculation for the vector position of data objects.
+Default false.
       }
     },
     "indexInverted": true                 // Optional, default is true.
-By default each property is fully indexed both for full-text, as well as vector-search.
+By default each property is fully indexed both for full-text, as well as vector search.
 You can ignore properties in searches by explicitly setting index to false.
 }
 ```